Case Study • Execution Readiness Lab

 Chip was built as an operating layer, not just an AI assistant.

 The first design decision was simple: Chip should not be a novelty interface.
-It should act like an internal operating layer that helps RB Consulting see the business more clearly and make better decisions with less reconstruction.
+It should help RB Consulting see the business more clearly and make better decisions with less reconstruction.

 That meant organizing the system around the flow of work: inputs, normalization, context, decisions, actions, and learning.